 For students who have Drew high on their list and are eager to learn their admission decision, but aren’t quite ready to commit to the binding agreement that comes with Early Decision, Drew offers Early Action.
 Drew’s Early Action deadline is December 15.

-If you are admitted as an Early Action candidate, you’ll receive your admission decision by February 15.
-This will provide you with an extra 4 weeks to communicate with current students and faculty, plan a visit and explore more deeply life in “The Forest.”
+If you are admitted as an Early Action candidate, you’ll receive your admission decision on or about January 25.
+This will provide you with several extra weeks to communicate with current students and faculty, plan a visit and explore more deeply life in “The Forest.”
 You’ll also get early access the DREWniverse, our own private social network, allowing you to connect sooner with other admitted and current students.

 Drew’s application deadline for those students applying under our Regular Decision program is February 1, with notification by March 18 and a deposit due date by the National Candidate’s Reply Date of May 1.
 Students are automatically considered for Drew University academic merit scholarships.

 A financial aid award will be included along with the letter of admission for students who submit their Free Application for Federal Student Aid (FAFSA) at the time of application.